No additional anti-cheat is required for official matches.

 The Hearthstone Deck Tracker https://hsreplay.net/downloads/?hl=en is permitted to be used in play.
 Other deck tracking software is prohibited from use.

-“Whizbang the Wonderful” and “Zayle, Shadow Cloak” are not permitted for play in official matches.
+“Whizbang the Wonderful” and “Zayle, Shadow Cloak” are not permitted for use in official matches.

 Spectators are permitted in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel.
 Spectators may not have any communication with team members while the game is currently being played.
 At the end of the match, the stream vod must be shared with the other team.